CDCN can start paying your attendants when the following steps are complete:

 The Patient Participation deduction is an amount determined by the local Department of Social Services (DSS) that the Participant may have to pay for the services he or she receives from the Attendant.
 If the Participant is subject to this deduction, the Patient Pay amount determined by DSS will be subtracted from the Attendant’s pay and must be repaid by the Participant.
-To be reimbursed, the Attendant must show the EOR a copy of his or her pay stub showing the Patient Pay deduction.
+In order to be reimbursed, the Attendant must show the EOR a copy of his or her pay stub showing the Patient Pay deduction.
 The EOR is responsible for ensuring that the Attendant is reimbursed for the full amount deducted from the Attendant’s pay.

 The Attendant can be paid through CDCN only for services provided to a Participant who is eligible for Medicaid and Waiver services.
 Contact your local Department of Social Services (DSS) eligibility worker to be sure the Participant is eligible for Medicaid services.

 Contact your Services Facilitator to be sure the Participant is eligible for Waiver services.

 No. The Attendant cannot be paid to provide care while the Participant is receiving services in an in-patient setting such as a nursing facility or hospital.